 - If you are applying for a specific studentship or research assistant position where the principal investigator is already defined, follow any instructions given in the advertisement.

 - In other cases, where you do not apply to work with one specific principal investigator, check the programme web site for the relevant masters or PhD programme for any special instructions.
 This will be the case for four-year PhD programmes (eg Biosciences, Developmental Biology and Stem Cell Biology), and for the MPhil in Computational Biology (or most other taught masters courses in the University).
-You will need to explain why you want to undertake the programme but do not need to name a principal investigator when you complete the GRADSAF, so you leave the relevant box empty.
+You will need to explain why you want to undertake the programme but do not need to name a principal investigator, so leave the relevant box empty.

 Please make sure to look at the information on deadlines so your application arrives on time.
-The deadlines for funding may be sooner than the deadline for particular programmes.
+Themay be sooner than the deadline for particular programmes.

-After you submit the GRADSAF (a fee is required) the online system tells you what to do next.
+After you submit your application via the Applicant Portal (a fee is required) you will be told what to do next.
 Please note that it is the University, not the Department, that makes conditional or firm offers of places to students.
 The Department cannot issue intending students with letters of acceptance.
 We also cannot waive the English or other requirements set by the University though our staff will help and advise you with your application process should the need arise.